Ipomoea pes-caprae

-Ipomoea pes-caprae, also known as bayhops, bay-hops, beach morning glory or goat's foot, is a common pantropical creeping vine belonging to the family Convolvulaceae.
+Ipomoea pes-caprae, also known as bayhops, bay-hops, beach morning glory, railroad vine, or goat's foot, is a common pantropical creeping vine belonging to the family Convolvulaceae.
 It grows on the upper parts of beaches and endures salted air.
 It is one of the most common and most widely distributed salt tolerant plants and provides one of the best known examples of oceanic dispersal.
 Its seeds float and are unaffected by salt water.

 Originally described by Linnaeus, it was placed in its current genus by Robert Brown in 1818.

 Description

-Ipomoea pes-caprae is a prostrate perennial, often covering large areas; stems long-trailing often several metres in length, rooting at the nodes, glabrous.
+Ipomoea pes-caprae is a prostrate perennial, often covering large areas; stems long-trailing often several metres (rarely to thirty metres) in length, rooting at the nodes, glabrous.
 It has pink, fused petals with a darker centre.
 The fruit is a capsule containing 4 hairy seeds that float in water.

 Distribution

 This species can be found on the sandy shores of the tropical Atlantic, Pacific, and Indian Oceans.
 A similar species, Ipomoea imperati, with white flowers, has an even wider distribution on the world's beaches.
 I. pes-caprae is common on the sand dunes of Australia's upper north coast of New South Wales, and can also be found along the entire Queensland coastline.

 Goat's Foot is a primary sand stabilizer, being one of the first plants to colonise dunes.
 It grows on almost all parts of dunes but is usually found on the seaward slopes, sending long runners down towards the toe of the dune.
 The sprawling runners spread out from the woody rootstock, but the large two-lobed leaves are sparse and a dense cover on the sand is rarely achieved except in protected situations.
 This plant grows in association with sand Spinifex grass and is a useful sand binder, thriving under conditions of sandblast and salt spray.

 Community species: Ipomoea pes-caprae has been observed in community situations, studied for their endurance of difficult growing conditions (on dunes) with some other tough species.